A family-centred approach: what is it?

 - Try not to make assumptions about what parents ‘need to know’.
 Talk with parents about their goals and the sort of information they’re looking for.

 - Listen to parents carefully when they ask questions.
-Acknowledge that parents can feel very anxious when they don’t know something, especially if it relates to their child’s health or wellbeing.
+Acknowledge that parents can feel anxious when they don’t know something, especially if it relates to their child’s health or wellbeing.

-- If there’s a crisis, accept and respect parents who are confused or highly emotional.
+- If there’s a crisis, accept and respect parents who are confused or emotional.
 A crisis can happen to anybody.
 And it might help to give parents a few minutes to calm their thoughts.
 One way to do this is by offering to get the parent a glass of water.